evolutionaryscale/esm-partner/README.md

   Use parameterized Terraform configurations for VPCs, networking, IAM, SageMaker endpoints, and GPU-enabled ECS capacity providers.

 - **Collaborate on Customizations:**
-  Customize configurations in a dedicated area without splintering our core product.
-While we encourage contributions, we recognize that commercial partners may prefer to maintain private forks to protect proprietary details.
+  Provide a space to customize configurations in a dedicated area to minimize core product splintering.

 - **Access Shared Analytical Tools:**
   Explore and extend sample Jupyter notebooks and other resources to benchmark models and perform advanced data analysis.